ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/tutorial-1-catalog-usage.md

 **Solutions:**
 1. Verify server status is "Running" in toolkit
 2. Check Client Configuration shows Claude as "Connected"
-3. Restart Claude Desktop application
+3. Restart Cursor IDE application
-4. Check Claude Desktop config file exists and has correct endpoint
+4. Check Cursor IDE config file exists and has correct endpoint
 5. Try asking explicitly: "What MCP tools do you have access to?"

 ### Permission Errors